You want your home to feel inviting, warm, and hospitable. Here are smart ways to make it feel better.

 One of the best things you can do to increase your home’s comfort is to fill your home with what makes you feel at ease, whether that’s artwork, books, or sports memorabilia.

-Hanging photos of family and friends or places you’ve traveled can remind you of important memories and act as a mood boost.
 Or supporting a favorite artist and displaying their work in your home can be inspiring and make your home feel more comfortable—to you and your guests.

 7. Eliminate clutter in your home.

-So, yes, you should surround yourself with things you love, but it’s an important part of creating a comfortable home to minimize clutter, too.
+So yes, you should surround yourself with things you love, but it’s an important part of creating a comfortable home to minimize clutter, too.

 You’ve heard it before, but donating items you no longer have use for or recycling and removing them from your home can help you breathe easier—figuratively and literally.